pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 ### Dataset:

+Dataset: PNG colored RGBA images

+Non_Globally_Sclerotic: 4704 images

+Globally_Sclerotic: 1054 images

+Total images: 5758 images

 a.
 I found that the images in the dataset were already cropped as a rectangle to include only the glomerulus, i.e, the region of interest.

 b.
 Images were of different sizes, and all were not square.

 c.
-There were 5758 images in the entire dataset.

-d.
 There was an imbalance of more than 1:4 with regard to the Positive:Negative class in the dataset as shown in the following figure.
 I would address the imbalance only if required after seeing the performance of the trained models.

 ![Imbalanced-Data](images/Imbalanced_Data.png)